 As Ronald talks, my gaze wanders to the hall.
 Built in 1930.
 Brisbane’s tallest building ‘til the ‘60s.
 Still is the grandest, with her portico entrance, clock tower, and patina dome.
 Before that, King George Square was a wetland.
 The Indigenous People camped there, collected water lilies.
 Some, like Sam Watson, say Indigenous Australians “don’t look at City Hall and see City Hall, we look at City Hall and see the swamp”.
 The tympanum above the hall’s entrance depicts the colonial State conquering their newfound “Terra Nullius”.
 Animals run.
 In the corner, an Indigenous man rests or lays dead.
 It depends who you ask.

-I consider where the hall, this building that is older than most in Brisbane, but younger than the swamp it overthrew, fits into the city’s social memory.
+I consider where the hall, this building that is older than most in Brisbane, but younger than the swamp it was built over, fits into the city’s social memory.
 The restorations, I think, did not really bring back the past.
-It revealed the passage of time: names etched in hidden places, chandeliers in the ceiling, urinals beneath false walls.
+It revealed the passage of time: on a tour you’d taken during the renovations they’d shown you the names etched in hidden places, chandeliers in the ceiling, urinals beneath false walls.
 Memory’s game of hide and seek, revealed the layers of absence, showed that this place—always so controlled, so solid, a constructed memory of civic pride—that it too is an in-between place.